 Make sure that you are aware of all the upfront hardware costs before selecting an ELD provider.

 Many companies charge a baseline fee for ELD hardware on top of installation, training, and monthly costs.
-However, some providers offer hardware for free because their systems leverage a driver’s smartphone, which can greatly reduce the bottom line.
+However, some providers offer hardware for free because their systems leverage a driver’s smartphone, which can greatly reduce the bottom line — while keeping drivers compliant with the Canada ELD mandate rules.

-Based on your budget constraints, you might want to select an ELD provider that do not charge for hardware.
+Based on your budget constraints, you might want to select an ELD provider that doesn’t charge for hardware.

 2. Ease of use